 [1] A Quaker State television commercial asserts that "tests prove" its 10W-30 motor oil provides better protection against engine wear at start-up.
 In a thoughtful opinion reported at 1992 WL 47981 (S.D.N.Y.
 March 2, 1992), the United States District Court for the Southern District of New York (Charles S. Haight, Judge) held that plaintiff-appellee Castrol, Inc. ("Castrol") had proven this advertised claim literally false pursuant to § 43(a) of the Lanham Act, 15 U.S.C. § 1125(a) (1988).
-The district court issued a March 20, 1992 Order preliminarily enjoining defendants-appellants Quaker State Corporation, Quaker State Oil Refining Corporation, and Grey Advertising Inc., ("Quaker State"), from airing the commercial literally false.
+The district court issued a March 20, 1992 Order preliminarily enjoining defendants-appellants Quaker State Corporation, Quaker State Oil Refining Corporation, and Grey Advertising Inc., ("Quaker State"), from airing the commercial.
+We agree that Castrol has shown a likelihood of success in proving the commercial literally false.
 We accordingly affirm.